open-sdg/open-sdg/docs/open-sdg-features.md

 An example of providing disaggregation filtering is [indicator 5.2.2 on the UK site](https://sustainabledevelopment-uk.github.io/5-2-2/).

 This feature is configured with the data files.
 For guidance on how to provide disaggregation filtering, see the [Data format page](https://open-sdg.readthedocs.io/en/latest/data-format/).

+## News, posts, and categories
+Open SDG includes the ability to post news and updates to your site.
+In all respects, this functionality matches what is described in [this Jekyll documentation](https://jekyllrb.com/docs/posts/).

+The [site starter](https://github.com/open-sdg/open-sdg-site-starter) includes 2 pages to support this functionality:

+* a [News page](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_pages/news.md) which lists your posts
+* a [Categories page](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_pages/categories.md) which lists the "categories" used in your posts